Revolution-Game-Creation-Group/200wordrpg.github.io/downloads.md

 ---

 ## PDF Collections
 These PDFs include ALL of the entries from that year's challenge.
-Enjoy! *click the icons to download.*
+Enjoy! *Click the icons to download.*
 <table>
 <tr>
 <td id="centeredText"><a href="https://200wordrpg.github.io/assets/2015_AllEntries.pdf"><h2>2015 PDF</h2></a></td>